TylerFarhner/TylerFarhner/README.md

 -->

 - #### 📫  You can reach me at tyler@farhner.dev
-- #### 🔭  I am currently working on a handful of freelance projects!
+- #### 🔭  I am currently working on a handful of freelance projects in React Native including a mobile app for hammocking!
 Stay tuned!
 <!--
 - 🌱 I’m currently learning the technologies to become a Full Stack Software Engineer through General Assembly -->